 The CH-47SD features twin AlliedSignal T55-L-714A turboshafts, with 3,040 kW (4,075 SHP) each.
 These engines provide greater fuel economy; are "marinized" with corrosion protection to allow operation in a salt-water environment; and are fitted with FADEC.
 External cargo load has been increased to 12,700 kilograms (28,000 pounds) on the center sling hook, or 9,070 kilograms (20,000 pounds) each on the forward and aft cargo hooks.
 Larger fuel tanks have been fitted, giving the Super D twice the range of the CH-47D, and the airframe has been given structural changes and reinforcement.
 The CH-47SD has a glass cockpit with color displays and digital map, a Global Positioning System (GPS) navigation system, and nose radar.
 Countermeasures kit is optional.

 Initial flight of the Super D prototype was on 25 August 1999.
 The initial announced customer was Taiwan, with deliveries of three machines beginning in 2001.
 These machines were designated "Model 234MLR" after an earlier unbuilt commercial variant to give them a "civilian" designation and avoid the wrath of the Chinese.
 As mentioned, Singapore also bought ten Super Ds to increase their Chinook fleet to 16, and upgraded their current International CH-47Ds to the Super D standard.
+It doesn't appear that any companies have signed up to license-build the Super D or CH-47F.

 * The CH-47F program was launched by the US Army in May 1998 as the "Improved Cargo Helicopter (ICH)" effort, the plan being to reduce operating costs by about 20% compared to the CH-47D.
 The CH-47F is similar to the CH-47SD.
 The Army originally wanted something less sophisticated than the CH-47SD, but the cost savings were fairly small and the additional capability very useful, so the Army opted for a more sophisticated configuration.